Skip to Content

 Contact an Employment Attorney in the Princeton Area

 Founded before the American Revolution, Princeton is probably best known for Princeton University.
 However, it is also home to many other institutions and corporations, including Bristol-Myers Squibb, Opinion Research Corporation, Dow Jones & Company, Siemens Corporate Research, and the Princeton Plasma Physics Laboratory.
-If you believe that you may have been discriminated against or harassed in your workplace, the Princeton employment lawyers at Phillips & Associates may be able to counsel you and represent you in a lawsuit for damages.
-Contact us at (866) 229-9441 or via our online form for a free appointment with a discrimination or sexual harassment attorney.
-Our employment lawyers help people in communities, such as Passaic, Bergen, Morris, Essex, Union, Hudson, Somerset, Middlesex, Monmouth, Mercer, Burlington and Camden Counties.
+If you believe that you may have been discriminated against or harassed in your workplace, the Princeton employment lawyers at Phillips & Associates, PLLC may be able to counsel you and represent you in a lawsuit for damages.
+Contact us at (866) 475-4267 or via our online form for a free appointment with a discrimination or sexual harassment attorney.
+Our employment lawyers help people in communities, such as Passaic, Bergen, Morris, Essex, Union, Hudson, Somerset, Middlesex, Monmouth, Mercer, Burlington, and Camden Counties.

 Princeton Office